7 CAD Best Practices for Successful Design Projects

 CADchat makes CAD collaboration simple for everyone on the team.
 Whether you’re a designer, engineer, manufacturer, or non-technical teammate, CADchat helps you stay aligned without all the back-and-forth.

-You can open 3D models live, talk through changes, leave comments, and track every update in one place.
+You can open 3D models live, talk through changes, leave comments, and track every update in one place, so the team can explain design intent right on the model and identify areas that need further approval before release.

 There’s no need for screen sharing, extra tools, or long email threads.
-CADchat gives you both asynchronous and real-time ways to share feedback and keep your projects moving.
+CADchat gives you critical features, such as asynchronous and real-time ways to share feedback, and it supports version control.

 Every file, comment, and decision is saved in a shared workspace, so nothing gets missed.

 If your team struggles with slow reviews, version mix-ups, or unclear feedback, CADchat can help.
-It brings everyone together and makes CAD collaboration clear, fast, and easy.
+It brings everyone together and makes CAD collaboration easy.

 Start using CADchat to simplify your workflow and work better as a team.
 Contact us today!